Music Marketing: 9 Steps for Digital Music Marketing in 2025

 You may be better off hiring a specialist to run your paid campaigns for you, or relying on an in house expert if you have a record label supporting your release.

-Of course, you’ll have to pay for that exposure—but similar to any paid advertising campaign finding the right timing and targeting can pay off big time.
+If you do get the opportunity to run a Spotify Showcase campaign you’ll still have to pay for that exposure—but similar to any paid advertising campaign finding the right timing and targeting can pay off big time.

-If your music is ready for a promotional boost, consider trying this method to reach listeners where they are.
+If your music is ready for a promotional boost, especially around an album launch, consider trying this method to reach listeners where they are.

 7. Get playlisted